alexjurkiewicz/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/tyk-operator-reconciliation-troubleshooting.md

 From [Tyk Operator v0.15.0](https://github.com/TykTechnologies/tyk-operator/releases/tag/v0.15.0), we introduce a new status subresource in APIDefinition CRD, called _latestTransaction_ which holds information about reconciliation status.

-{{< note success >}}
-The [Status subresource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#status-subresource) in Kubernetes is a specialized endpoint that allows developers and operators to retrieve the real-time status of a specific Kubernetes resource.
+> The [Status subresource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#status-subresource) in Kubernetes is a specialized endpoint that allows developers and operators to retrieve the real-time status of a specific Kubernetes resource.
 By querying this subresource, users can efficiently access essential information about a resource's current state, conditions, and other relevant details without fetching the entire resource, simplifying monitoring and aiding in prompt decision-making and issue resolution.
-{{< /note >}}

 The new status subresource _latestTransaction_ consists of a couple of fields that show the latest result of the reconciliation:
 - `.status.latestTransaction.status`: shows the status of the latest reconciliation, either Successful or Failed;